matthew-tfs/mjcb.io/content/blog/00003-windows-nt-351-on-hyper-v.md

 ## Virtual Machine Settings ##

 There are a few specific settings that need to be created for these virtual machines to work correctly.
-I won't go into the specifics on how to create a virtual machine in Hyper-V, but here are the details on what the virtual machine settings need to be for both Windows NT 3.51 Server and Workstation:
+I won't go into the specifics on how to create a virtual machine in Hyper-V, but here are the details on what the virtual machine settings need to be for both Windows NT 3.51 Server and Windows NT 3.51 Workstation:

 * Generation: Generation 1
 * Memory: 64MB (you can use more memory if you want, but remember that it is a 32-bit operating system)